Westminster is a sewer

 Sleazy sex and Westminster MPs go hand-in-hand.
 The list is a who’s who of unsavoury conduct by aggressive men who love exercising power.
 Women are easy targets, secretaries perks of their trade.

-From Lloyd George chasing skirt, to the Profumo Affair – swimming pool parties and pimps all denied at first – to truly creepy Liberal leader Jeremy Thorpe and his peccadilloes, to prime minister John Major taking Edwina Currie MP over his office desk to prove even the greyest of grey men can muster some action in the trouser department.
-Well, they were both Tories, made for each other.
+From Lloyd George chasing skirt, to the Profumo Affair – swimming pool parties and pimps, all denied at first – to truly creepy Liberal leader Jeremy Thorpe and his peccadilloes, to prime minister John Major taking Edwina Currie MP over his office desk to prove the greyest of grey men can muster action in the trouser department, testosterone stoned MPs will get caught in flagrante.

 Any Westminster watcher can warn that sooner or later the SNP is liable to get tarnished by shenanigans behind the Speaker’s chair, or whatever euphemism is in vogue at the time.
 The opponents of Scotland will love it for it will prove the opposition correct, that our elected representatives are no better than their elected representatives.

-Can’t rise above it, best not be there
+Can’t rise above it, best not be in it

 Conservatives and members of the House of Lords regard the arrival of the ‘Nats’ as akin to commies owning Fortnum and Mason.
 “They wish to break up the United Kingdom” is their cry, sometimes spoken of as ‘our’ country, meaning all of the UK is theirs.